-- Sustain and embed good or better achievement across all subjects, and for all students, by ensuring that all teachers: - challenge all students to think more deeply about their learning, particularly in mathematics - check that all students make better progress and improve their work as a result of teachers' feedback, in line with the best practice in the academy - demand equally high standards from all students of the completion and presentation of their work. - Develop middle leaders so that they: - are all equally skilled and effective in evaluating the impact of teaching on learning - secure and sustain high levels of achievement and progress for all students in all subject areas.
+- Secure outstanding achievement for all students, by ensuring that all teachers: - enable all students to think more deeply about their learning, particularly in mathematics - check that all students make better progress and improve their work as a result of teachers' feedback, in line with the very best practice in the academy. - Develop middle leaders so that they: - are all equally skilled and effective in evaluating the impact of teaching on learning - secure and sustain high levels of achievement and progress for all students in all subject areas.